 He regularly acts as keynote speaker and presenter at academic and non-academic conferences, seminars, and workshops.
 His work is featured in various national and international press and media outlets such as the California Management Review, Financial Times, Harvard Business Review France, La Tribune, La Repubblica, and the Süddeutsche Zeitung.
 His activities as advisor and consultant for a variety of corporations and organizations evolve around the aforementioned topics.

 Kaplan did his Habilitation at the Sorbonne and his Ph.D. at the University of Cologne / HEC Paris.
-He holds a Master of Public Administration (MPA) from the École Nationale d'Administration (ENA), an MSc from ESCP Business School, and a BSc from the University of Munich.
+He holds a Master of Public Administration (MPA) from the École Nationale d'Administration (ENA), an MBA certifcate from ThePower Business School, an MSc from ESCP Business School, and a BSc from the University of Munich.
 Additionally, Prof. Andreas Kaplan was visiting Ph.D. at INSEAD and participated in the International Teachers Programme (ITP) at the Kellogg School of Management, Northwestern University.

 Artificial Intelligence and Social Media